Musician ✴ Composer ✴ Bandleader ✴ Recording Artist ✴ Arranger ✴ Educator ✴ Producer

 Mike Freeman received the Medal of the City, Guarda, Portugal, 1985

 Mike is also known for his work and recordings with several acclaimed Latin groups.
 The vibes behind the name, he’s worked extensively with legendary percussionist Ray Mantilla’s Good Vibrations Band, touring much of Italy.
 "Good Vibrations,” Savant Records, was Jazzweek's top Latinjazz recording on radio in 2006.
-Mike is featured with Ray’s Tres Amigos and also appears on his latest CD “High Voltage,” Savant.
+Mike is featured with Ray’s Tres Amigos and also appears on his latest CD “High Voltage,” Savant, as well as an upcoming 2020 release.
 He was part of Lucho Cueto’s all-star group Black Sugar, “Estamos Azucar," which gave blockbuster performances for thousands at the Toros Y Salsa Festival in Dax, France, and at the Festival Internacional de Salsa in Lima, Peru.
 For fifteen years he's been a member of Jose Mangual Jr.’s Son Boricua featuring the late Jimmy Sabater (one of the architects of Boogaloo) that performed for large gatherings at salsa congresses in New York, L.A., and Atlanta.
 His vibe work can also be heard with Mark Holen’s eclectic Latin blues band Zambomba.
 In the 1990s he created the book for, and performed with, Jorge Jimenez’s salsa group Timba Vibes.
 This was followed by a fifteen year association with salsa singer Julio Salgado.
 He performed with the Spanish Harlem Orchestra (directed by Oscar Hernandez) at Madison Square Garden and with Willie Villegas's Joe Cuba Sextet for New Jersey's salsa congress, both with legendary sonero Cheo Feliciano.

 Born and raised in Omaha, Nebraska, Mike Freeman started learning drums at age five and began playing professionally at age thirteen.
 At twelve, he began playing the vibraphone, and by fifteen, he was a percussionist for the Omaha Symphony under conductor Thomas Briccetti.
 During his last year of high school, he began traveling to Chicago to study with renowned percussionist and veteran studio musician Bobby Christian.
 He graduated DePaul University with a Bachelor of Music in composition with high honors in 1981.
 In New York, where he’s lived and worked since, he studied with composer/arranger Hale Rood (who wrote for Louie Bellson).